The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Introduction

 As a corollary to the proof of this theorem we obtain the following.

-\begin{thm} Let $X$ be a compact, connected, smooth, orientable $4$-manifold with $\pi_1(X)$ a good group such that $X$ satisfies the Casson-Sullivan realisability condition $($\Cref{def:cs_realisation_condition}$)$.
+\begin{thm} Let $X$ be a compact, connected, smooth, orientable $4$-manifold with $\pi_1(X)$ a good group such that $X$ satisfies the Casson-Sullivan realisability condition $($\zcref{dfn:cs_realisation_condition}$)$.
 Then there exists a family of homeomorphisms $\{f_\eta\colon X\to X\mid 0\neq\eta \in H^3(X,\partial X;\Z/2)\}$ all distinct up to pseudo-isotopy (relative to the boundary) such that each element $f_\eta$ is not stably pseudo-smoothable but each~$f_\eta$ is homotopic to the identity map. \end{thm}

-\begin{remark} We quickly demonstrate that the class of manifolds for which \Cref{thm:non_pseudo_smoothable_but_hom_smoothable} applies non-trivially is non-empty.
+\begin{rmk} We quickly demonstrate that the class of manifolds for which \zcref{thm:non_pseudo_smoothable_but_hom_smoothable} applies non-trivially is non-empty.
 Recall that for any finitely generated group $G$ there exists a closed, connected, smooth, oriented $4$-manifold $X$ with $\pi_1(X)\cong G$.
 For $n\geq 2$ let $X$ be such a $4$-manifold for $G=\Z/n$ (which is in case (i) above).
-For $n$ even we have that $H^3(X;\Z/2)\cong \Z/2$ and hence \Cref{thm:non_pseudo_smoothable_but_hom_smoothable} applies non-trivially to $X$. \end{remark}
+For $n$ even we have that $H^3(X;\Z/2)\cong \Z/2$ and hence \zcref{thm:non_pseudo_smoothable_but_hom_smoothable} applies non-trivially to $X$. \end{rmk}

-We will also discuss the consequences of \Cref{thm:stable_realisation_theorem} and \Cref{thm:unstable_realisation_theorem} in terms of non-isotopic but diffeomorphic smooth structures on $4$-manifolds.
-All of the concepts will be defined in \Cref{sec:isotopy_smooth_structures}.
+We will also discuss the consequences of \zcref{thm:stable_realisation_theorem} and \zcref{thm:unstable_realisation_theorem} in terms of non-isotopic but diffeomorphic smooth structures on $4$-manifolds.
+All of the concepts will be defined in \zcref{sec:isotopy_smooth_structures}.
 We have the following theorems.

 \begin{thm} Let $X$ be a $4$-manifold such that $X\cong X'\#(S^2\times S^2)$ for some compact, connected, smooth, orientable $4$-manifold $X'$ and let $\mathscr{S}$ denote the smooth structure on $X$.
 Then for every non-zero $\eta \in H^3(X,\partial X;\Z/2)$ there exists a smooth structure $\mathscr{S}_\eta$ on $X$ which is not stably pseudo-isotopic (relative to the boundary) to $\mathscr{S}$ but $X_\mathscr{S}$ is diffeomorphic to $X_{\mathscr{S}_\eta}$.
 Furthermore, the elements of this family of smooth structures $\{\mathscr{S}_\eta\}$ are pairwise distinct up to stable pseudo-isotopy. \end{thm}